-NICE Pathways bring together everything NICE says on a topic in an interactive flowchart.
+Low back pain and sciatica overview NICE Pathways bring together everything NICE says on a topic in an interactive flowchart.
 NICE Pathways are interactive and designed to be used online.
 They are updated regularly as new NICE guidance is published.
-To view the latest version of this NICE Pathway see: http://pathways.nice.org.uk/pathways/acute-coronary-syndromes-secondary-prevention-and-rehabilitation NICE Pathway last updated: 18 November 2020 This document contains a single flowchart and uses numbering to link the boxes to the associated recommendations.
+To view the latest version of this NICE Pathway see: http://pathways.nice.org.uk/pathways/low-back-pain-and-sciatica NICE Pathway last updated: March 2021 This document contains a single flowchart and uses numbering to link the boxes to the associated recommendations.